fvaleri/strimzi-debugging/sessions/004/README.md

 # Kafka Connect and change data capture

 Kafka Connect is a configuration-driven fault-tolerant integration platform based on Kafka client APIs, which runs in standalone or distributed mode (cluster of workers).
-The platform can be extended by using connector, converter and transformation plugins which implement the connect API interfaces.
+The platform can be extended by using connector, converter, and transformation plugins that implement the connect API interfaces.
-The recommended way to add them is by using the `plugin.path` property, that provides some level of isolation.
+The recommended way to add them is by using the `plugin.path` property, which provides some level of isolation.

-There are two kinds of connectors: source connector, for importing data from an external system to Kafka, and sink connector, for exporting data from Kafka to an external system.
+There are two kinds of connectors:

+ - Source connector: Imports data from an external system to Kafka
+ - Sink connector: Exports data from Kafka to an external system.

-Only few connectors are officially part of Kafka, but there are many available on GitHub or on public registries like Confluent Hub.
+Only a few connectors are officially part of the Kafka solution, but there are many others available on GitHub or on public registries like the Confluent Hub.

-The converters are used by connectors to serialize and deserialize data when talking to the Kafka cluster, while transformations, also called single message transformations (SMTs), can be used to apply lightweight changes at the record level (filters, mappings, replacements).
-When you need to do heavy transformations (e.g. aggregations, joins, call external services), you should use a stream processing library like Kafka Streams.
+Connectors use converters to serialize and deserialize data when communicating with the Kafka cluster.
+For light modifications, such as filters, mappings, and replacements, transformations (also called Single Message Transformations) can be applied at the record level.
+However, for complex transformations such as aggregations, joins, and external service calls, it's recommended to use a stream processing library like Kafka Streams.

 ![](images/connect.png)

 Each connector job is split into a number of single thread tasks which run on worker nodes.
-You can configure the max number of created tasks by setting the `maxTasks` at the connector configuration level, but the actual number of tasks depends on the specific connector and, for sink connectors, on how many input partitions we have.
+You can configure the maximum number of tasks created by setting the `maxTasks` at the connector configuration level, but the actual number of tasks depends on the specific connector and, for sink connectors, on how many input partitions.

-Tasks rebalancing happens when a worker fails, a new connector is added or there is a configuration change, but not when a task fails.
+Task rebalancing happens when a worker fails, a new connector is added, or there is a configuration change, but not when a task fails.
 Configurations and other metadata are stored inside internal Kafka topics so that they can be easily recovered in case of worker crash.

 - `offset.storage.topic`: The name of the compacted topic where source connector offsets are stored.